 When he said this Vardaman had recently caught a fish and then he had cut it up into little pieces; once it was cut up, it was no longer a fish.
 The comment he makes, “My Mother is a fish”, stands out as odd.
 We may ask ourselves why Faulkner had Vardaman say this?

 Perhaps it is conciseness taken to a new level, cutting out unnecessary words while conveying an idea enhancing communication by eliminating redundancy?
 Was it meant to be profound, metaphorical or just show a very poor understanding of death?
 Maybe it was religious intending to show that mom was no longer in the box but fish would be soon?

-So it was a fish, and then it was not a fish.
-Or, as Vardaman sees it, it was a fish, and now it’s a not-fish.
+So a fish was previously caught and it was a fish, and then it was cut up and it was not a fish.
+Or, as Vardaman sees it, and says it, it was a fish and now it’s a not-fish.

 Addie was his mother, and then she was not his mother, the same as for the fish, she is a not-mother, so she must be a fish.